wellcomecollection/catalogue-pipeline/calm_adapter/README.md

     The window generator runs as a Lambda on a fixed schedule, or it can be run locally if you want to do a one-off query.

-    TODO: Rename this to "query generator".
+    TODO: Should we rename this to "query generator"?

+    NOTE: The CALM adapter uses a different format to the TEI/Sierra adapters, which is why it doesn't use the shared window generator.

 *   When records are deleted from CALM, they disappear immediately.
     They no longer appear in the API.